Storms, equipment failures contribute to mounting delays on Capitol Corridor trains

 Speaking to The Bee, Kutrosky said, “I want everybody to know, there is an urgency to get it fixed.”

-Geoff McLennan, a 16-year rider, complained trains are old and have equipment fails too frequently.
+Geoff McLennan, a 16-year rider, complained that the trains are old and equipment fails too frequently.
 “We get recycled older stock,” he said.

-One notable delay occurred in December when a train outside Davis suddenly swayed back and forth, causing minor injuries, and forcing a system-wide slowdown.
-Officials with Amtrak, a Capitol Corridor partner, have finished an analysis of that incident, but have declined to disclose the cause.
+One notable delay occurred in December when a train outside Davis suddenly swayed back and forth, causing minor injuries and forcing a systemwide slowdown.
+Officials with Amtrak, which operates the Capitol Corridor trains, have finished an analysis of that incident, but have declined to disclose the cause.
 The Bee has filed a formal federal request for an explanation.

 Rail officials also have been dealing with homeless encampments alongside the rails and trespassers on the tracks, sometimes forcing trains to slow or stop.
 Kutrosky said his agency and UP recently put up new fencing along tracks in West Sacramento and likely will do that in trouble spots in the Bay Area.